86sea/polybar-spotify-playlist/README.md

 # polybar-spotify-playlist
 uses spotify web api to change/view playlists.
+Features: gets a oauth key with spotifys web api, outputs a .ini and .json file, change playist. (play/next/prev tracks can be controlled via playerctl)
 Usage:
   rename secrets.py to mysecrets.py and add your data, see https://developer.spotify.com/documentation/general/guides/authorization/ note for base64 variable: